mscottsewell/CascadeFields/README.md

 4. Build the solution in **Release** mode
 5. The compiled assembly will be in `CascadeFields.Plugin\bin\Release\net462\CascadeFields.Plugin.dll`

+**Note**: The assembly is strongly signed using `CascadeFields.snk`.
+This key file is required for Dataverse plugin deployment and is excluded from source control for security.

 ### Register the Plugin

 1. Open the **Plugin Registration Tool** and connect to your environment